 To apply you’ll need to have completed a minimum of three years of your degree and be on track to achieve a 1st Class Honours qualification in mathematics (Bachelors, Masters or equivalent) or Joint Honours subject with mathematics as the main component.

-GCHQ is keen to invest in enhancing your talent and Cyber skills.
-On our Summer School, you’ll get real Insights into how GCHQ uses innovative technologies and get the chance to see how your passion for technology could help protect the UK.
-This is unique and exciting opportunity for students considering a future career in intelligence.
+At GCHQ, we’re keen on investing in enhancing your talent and Cyber skills.
+On our Summer School, you’ll get real insights into how we use innovative technologies and get the chance to see how your passion for technology could help protect the UK.
+If you’re a student considering a future career in intelligence, this is a unique and exciting opportunity.

-You’ll be paid £250 per week (based on attendance) for the ten-week course and we’ll also provide accommodation.
-If you show us you have the aptitude and attitude we're looking for we may offer you the chance to join another of our development programmes or even a job.
+We’ll pay you £250 per week (based on attendance) for ten-week course, and also provide accommodation.
+If you show us you have the aptitude and attitude we’re looking for, we may offer you the chance to join another one of our development programmes, or even a job.

-All we require is that you’re graduating between summers 2019-2022 with a minimum 2:2 degree in Computer Science, Ethical Hacking, Computer Forensics, Physics, Engineering, Maths, Natural Sciences or a Joint Honours degree with one of these subjects.
-You’ll have a natural aptitude for problem solving, and be able to write basic code in at least one computer language e.g. C, Python, Java or MatLab.
-You will also need an interest in a number of relevant cyber-focused areas (e.g. programming, networking, online security).
+All we require is that you’re graduating between summers 2020-2023, and be expecting a minimum 2:2 degree in a STEM Subject (or a Joint Honours degree).
+You’ll also be a natural problem solver, and able to write basic code in at least one computer language.
+Finally, you’ll need an interest in a number of relevant cyber-focused areas, such as networking or online security.

 CyberFirst has been established to identify, support and develop the young cyber talent the UK will need in the cyber age.

 Today, our lives are heavily dependent on making connections and transactions in cyberspace.
 This means there has never been a greater need for young talented people with strong cyber skills to help protect the UK’s people, society and way of life.